China Weathered the Global Recession with an Aggressive Stimulus Package. But Did It Prop Up the Wrong Firms?

 April 4, 2016

-Unpacking the insurance giant’s collapse.
+Unpacking the insurance giant’s collapse during the 2008 financial crisis.

 Researchers: Robert McDonald and Anna Paulson